nmshd/rust-crypto/Documentation/Doc.md

 ### Problem Description
 The enmeshed app from j&s-soft GmbH currently secures cryptographic keys in the software.
 This leads to security vulnerabilities and points of attack.
 To prevent this, hardware security modules are to be used on which the cryptographic keys are to be securely stored so that they cannot be retrieved even on compressed devices.
-Our team was tasked with implementing a solution to this problem in the sub-project for Samsung's secure element, the Knox Vault.
+Our team was tasked with implementing a solution to this problem in the subproject for Samsung's secure element, the Knox Vault.

 ### Product Description
 The Repository contains a Wrapper that is used to perform cryptographic operations for mobile applications in a Secure Element (SE) on Android devices.
 Specifically, this project is focused on Samsung Knox Vault as the SE.
 The interface to the mobile application is provided in Rust, while the communication with the SE will be done using the Android Keystore system.